:::SOLVED::: My Washing Machine Smells Like Rotten Eggs! How Do I Get RID Of It?

 While that probably didn’t help anything, it’s not the real reason for that stinky washing machine.

+A smelly washing machine is caused by mold build up due to a lack of air circulation which is easy to fix (see below).
 Air circulation in a washing machine is critical for removing bacteria, mold spores, and other impurities that cause hydrogen sulfide gas to build up… and that gas IS what’s causing that rotten egg smell.

 And this fix usually gets rid of the smell right away.